eurocontrol-swim/geofencing-prototype/README.md

     status                  Displays the status of the running containers
 ```

-In order to get the demo prototype up and running we first need to download the necessary repositories and build the
+In order to get the prototype up and running we first need to download the necessary repositories
-involved docker images with the following command:
+and build the involved docker images with the following command:

 ```shell
 ./geo.sh build
 ```

-> The first time you run this command it will take some time because of the download/build of
+> NOTE: The first time you run this command it will take some time because of the
-> docker images.
+> download/build of docker images.

-> In case you run this command after having deployed successfully GEOFENCING all the old data
+> NOTE: In case you run this command after having deployed successfully GEOFENCING all the
->will be removed.
+> old data will be removed.

 After the necessary images are downloaded we are ready to get the services up and running.
 Before
 that we'll need to provision the Subscription Manager, the Broker and the Geofencing Service with
-some initial data about the involved users and this can be done with:
+some initial data regarding the involved users and the initial uas zones.
+This can be done with:

 ```shell
 ./geo.sh provision
 ```

-> this has to be run only the first time we start Geofencing
+> this has to be run only the first time we deploy the Geofencing prototype

 and then we can start the services: